-The Fantastic Weather of Las Vegas
+The Fantastic Weather of Las Vegas (Really!)

 Las Vegas has always had a reputation as a bad weather city.
 If I asked you to describe Las Vegas weather in one word, most Americans would answer: HOT!

 We will talk about that in a minute, but first, let’s see what the best of Las Vegas weather has to offer.